OH1KK/Aokwevision-AK-HD54F25/readme.md

     ./aokwevision-ptz.php

-to pan, tilt and zoom user keyboard keys left, right, up, down, +, -, and q for quit
+to pan, tilt and zoom using keyboard keys left, right, up, down, +, -, and q for quit

 ## Programmin presets to camera and recalling presets